JeffCohen/workbook/books/law713/appendix/assignments/2-one-small-step.md

   git commit -m "Completed step 1"
   ```

+You now have a _local repository_, and you can continue to make commits
+(code snapshots) so that you can keep a history of your changes.

-## STEP 2.
+## STEP 3.
 Create a Remote GitHub Repository

-Now that you have a local Git repository (congratulations!), your goal
+Now that you have a local Git repository (congratulations!), let's create
-is to "push" a copy to your account at GitHub.com.
+a remote repository as well, so that you will have a place to backup your code
+and share it with others who can't get to your laptop.

 - Login to GitHub.com
 - Click "New Repository"